-The reality is that there just isn’t one best moisturizer for your face.
-Each of us has incredibly unique skin with their own skin quirks and no one’s skin condition fits neatly in these ‘dry’ ‘oily’ ‘combination' skintype buckets either..
-However, with some ingredient knowledge, you can actually do a quick skim of the moisturizer’s ingredient lists to help pick out better fitting moisturizers from an ocean of products.
+There's an unbelievable amount of moisturizing products out on the market, each promising skin that is softer, plumper, and more dewy than the next.
+But sadly, more often then not, consumers are left wondering "why is my skin still so dry despite my decked out moisturizer routine?"
+The reality is that there isn’t just one “best” moisturizer for your face.
+Each of us has incredibly unique skin with its own quirks, and no one’s skin condition fits neatly into the dry/oily/combination skin type buckets either.
+However, with basic knowledge about effective, moisturizing ingredients, you can do a quick skim of the moisturizer’s ingredient list and pick out something that works from an ocean of products.

-Core Components to a Moisturizer: The Moist Makers
+Core Ingredient Components to a Moisturizer: The Moist Makers

-- Humectants: These are your water-based ingredients that grab and hold on to moisture.
-Some chemist favorite humectants are: glycerin, urea, glycols, hyaluronic acid, etc.
+These are water-based ingredients that grab and hold on to moisture.
+Some chemist favorites are glycerin, urea, sodium PCA, low level lactic acid, beta glucan, gycols and hyaluronic acid.

-- Emollients: Emollients serve to soften and smooth your skin texture as well as add a little instant glow.
-These are usually your lightweight plant oils, squalane, and esters.
+Emollients are lightweight oils serve to soften and smooth your skin texture, as well as add a little instant glow.
+This is a diverse ingredient product category that can include lightweight plant oils (argan, jojoba oil), plant-derived oils (coconut alkanes, squalane), silicones (dimethicone), and esters (isononyl isonanoate).

-- Occlusives: water naturally evaporates from skin in a process called TEWL (transepidermal water loss).
-If your skin barrier is not in tip top shape, you may be losing a lot of water this way, which inevitably leads to more dry skin.
-Occlusives are ingredients that help correct this issue by sealing the moisture within your skin by forming a water-repelling barrier.
-Common occlusives used in skincare are petrolatum, lanolin, waxes and butters.
+Water naturally evaporates from the skin in a process called transepidermal water loss (TEWL).
+If your skin barrier isn’t in tip-top shape, you may be losing a lot of water this way, which inevitably leads to more dry skin.
+Occlusives are ingredients that help correct this issue by sealing the moisture within your skin and forming a water-repelling barrier.
+Common occlusives used in skincare are petrolatum, lanolin, waxes, butters, and silicones.

-These all probably sound pretty foreign.
-So the best way to understand this concept is by running through a couple scenarios for practice!
-The goal here is to be able to pick out a few key ingredients to help you decide if you’re: 1.
-Getting the right amount of hydration and 2.
-Getting a well rounded moisturizer.
+Don’t worry if this all sounds unfamiliar.
+The best way to understand this concept is by running through a couple of scenarios.
+Let’s practice!
+The goal here is to be able to pick out a few key ingredients that will help you decide if you’re a) getting the right amount of hydration, and b) getting a well-rounded moisturizer.
+Let's take a closer look at two different moisturizers from the same line: Cerave's Skin Renewing Night cream and Facial Moisturizing Lotion PM.

 Long Term Skin Barrier Support

-Once you’ve got your 3 core components in check, there are a group of ingredients we think fit perfectly in your moisturizer to help support your skin barrier function for the long run.
-The cherry on top!
+Once you’ve got your three core components sorted out, there are a group of ingredients we think fit perfectly into moisturizers, helping to support your skin barrier function in the long run.
+You can also checkout our blog post on comprehensive skin barrier care for more info.
+Think of these as the cherry on top!

-- Soothers: Irritated, inflamed skin is an unfortunate cascade of compromised skin → lower barrier function → dryness & irritants getting in → more irritation.
+Irritated, inflamed skin can cause an unfortunate cascade of compromised skin issues.
+Lower barrier function leads to the inability to keep moisture in and irritants out, which leads to more irritation.
 Having a solid dose of soothing ingredients can help protect skin from getting trapped in this vicious cycle.

-- Ceramides and skin-identical lipids: though it’s unlikely that ceramides in your skin cream gets “added in” your skin barrier just like that, there are studies that show topical ceramides, fatty acids, and cholesterol can improve skin barrier function in the long run.
+Ceramides are important components of your skin barrier, and occur naturally.
+As you age, your ceramide level drops.
+And though it’s unlikely that the ceramides present in your skin cream simply absorb and replenish those missing natural ceramides , there are studies that show topical ceramides, fatty acids, and cholesterol can improve skin barrier function in the long run.

-- Niacinamide: Welp!
+Welp!
 We can write a novel about this ingredient.
-Dedicated niacinamide blog post coming soon… But all in all just 2% niacinamide can help promote a healthy skin barrier and even help oily skin types with oil control.
+(Dedicated niacinamide blog post here!)
+Just 2% niacinamide can help promote a healthy skin barrier, and even help oily skin types with oil control.

-- Microbiome: Ah!
-The trendy new(ish) skin topic that is all the rage right now.
+Ah, the trendy, new(ish) skin topic that is all the rage right now.
 There is actually a lot of science behind a healthy microbiome’s role in skincare.
-Take super fancy claims with a grain of salt, and know that most microbiome-centric ingredients are really there to just promote a healthy skin barrier.
+Take any super fancy claims you hear with a grain of salt, and know that most microbiome-centric ingredients are really there to promote a healthy skin barrier.

-- There are three components to a moisturizer: humectants, emollients, and occlusives
+There are three components to a moisturizer: humectants, emollients, and occlusives.
+Everyone’s moisturizing needs can differ.
+What matters is finding the right balance of these three components.

-- There are ingredients that can promote a long term healthy skin barrier: soothers, ceramides, and niacinamide.
+Added ingredients can promote a healthy skin barrier in the long term, like soothing ingredients, ceramides, and niacinamide.